PdroBastos/backend-challenge/README.md

 # External Api

  For converting text to audio (TTS) you must use https://www.voicerss.org/ api.
-Be aware that the documentation for using this API is provided in the link and that you should create an free account to receive an api key to use it.
+Be aware that the documentation for using this API is provided in the link and that you should create a free account to receive an api key to use it.
 (Please, do not share your api key with us, create a env variable nammed TTS_KEY that will hold the key, we are going to use our individual key in tests).

  # Routes